 The Institute of Parasitology and Tropical Veterinary Medicine studies the living conditions and environmental conditions of parasites and their hosts.
 In addition, curricula in tropical veterinary medicine and other related issues are addressed.
 The main focus is on epidemiology and the diagnosis, treatment, and control of parasitic diseases in ruminants, dogs, cats, and horses.

 The scientific infrastructure of the Institute is aligned around numerous classical parasitological, molecular, serological, and cell biological approaches.
 The Institute conducts parasitological tests for the scientific institutions of the Department of Veterinary Medicine, as well as for practicing veterinarians and veterinary clinics.
 With the tests they can detect ectoparasites, those that live on the surface of the host, such as fleas and ticks, and endoparasites, those that live inside the host, such as worms.

-The scientists provide consulting services for animal owners and veterinarians with regard to holding animals, animal welfare, and the prevention of all poultry diseases.
-Veterinarians can receive training to become specialists in poultry diseases or obtain the additional designation of "species protection."
+The institute’s accredited laboratories offer a wide range of diagnostic services of pathogens in various bird species.
+The division for backyard poultry and ornamental birds is dedicated to the diagnosis, therapy, and prophylaxis of privately kept birds.
+The scientists provide consulting services for animal owners and veterinarians with regard to holding animals, animal welfare, and the prevention of poultry diseases.
+Veterinarians can receive training to become veterinary specialists for poultry diseases or obtain the additional designation of “pet-, zoo- and wild birds”.